JGL/ComputationalThinking2017/README.md

-# ComputationalGraphicalThinking
+# ComputationalThinking
-A nine week course on Computational Graphical Thinking.
+A nine week course on ComputationalThinking.